tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 RFC EDITOR: PLEASE REMOVE THE THIS SECTION

 IETF Drafts

+draft-31:
+- Editorial improvements in text and figures.
+- Added normative reference to ChaCha20 and Poly1305.

+draft-30:
+- Changed record format
+- Added text about end of early data
+- Changed format of the Connection ID Update message
+- Added Appendix A "Protocol Data Structures and Constant Values"

 draft-29:
 - Added support for sequence number encryption
 - Update to new record format